tigitz/php-spellchecker/README.md

 ## Using the spellchecker directly

-You can check misspellings directly from a `PhpSpellCheck\SpellChecker` class and process them on your own.
+You can check misspellings directly from a `PhpSpellcheck\Spellchecker` class and process them on your own.

 ```php
 <?php